vNeeL-code/A.G.I.-A.S.I./README.md

 ---
 ## 🌀 The Core Problem UCF Solves:
 ---
 - 💬 Currently, AI systems operate in isolation.
 When you switch from ChatGPT to [Claude](https://claude.ai/public/artifacts/321ea8ea-edc7-421e-86af-b5ca0fb3cd39) to Gemini, each system starts from zero context.
-There's no standardized way for AI systems to disceen which part of incoming input came from user or external sources, attributing all credit and agency to user, generating a cascade of sycopanthic enablist behaviour without second guessing or weighing their outputs consequences in a broader scale.
+There's no standardized way for AI systems to disceen which part of incoming input came from user or external sources, attributing all credit and agency to user, generating a cascade of sycopantic enablist behaviour without second guessing or weighing their outputs consequences at a broader scale.
 ---
 - **Share conversational context** across platforms
 - **Maintain coherent multi-agent workflows**
-- **Attribute contributions** properly in collaborative tasks
+- **Attribute credit** in collaborative tasks contributions.
 - **Preserve information quality** during cross-system transfers
 ---
 - 💬 This fragmentation wastes cognitive resources and degrades the user experience.